 31. Reduce your caffeine consumption – Caffeine can cause stress on the adrenal glands which can in turn cause stress on the thyroid.
 It’s a good idea to decrease your coffee consumption, enjoying it only occasionally.

-32. Eat unprocessed sea salt – Conventional salt is a processed food that usually contains anti-caking agents and dextrose (a sugar derived from corn) gets bleached.
+32. Use unprocessed Celtic sea salt daily – Conventional salt is a processed food that usually contains anti-caking agents and dextrose (a sugar derived from corn) gets bleached.
 An unprocessed salt, like Celtic Sea Salt provides about 80 different minerals for the body.

 34. Consider having your amalgam fillings removed – Amalgam fillings can cause inflammation in the system as they continue to off-gas each time you eat or drink.
 If you get them removed, it’s imperative you go to a dentist who is trained to remove them safely (I learned this the hard way).
 If you have them removed, follow the advice of your dentist and also follow up with a heavy metal detox protocol.
-My favorite is The 5-Day Dental Detox written by Dr. Louisa Williams.
+Here’s an article I wrote on this topic that also includes the supplements needed for the detox protocol.

-35. Get genetic testing – I got genetic testing done at 23&Me and then had it analyzed by a professional who is trained in this area of study.
+35. Get genetic testing – I had genetic testing done and then had it analyzed by a professional who is trained in this area of study.
 The results opened up a whole world of answers for me!
-It was truly invaluable to learn about my gene mutations and how I can aid my body to methalate more efficiently.
+It was truly invaluable to learn about my gene mutations and how I can support my body better.

 38. Make sure you’re getting enough B vitamins – One of my favorite supplements is Cataplex B.

 39. Check Your Adrenals – Adrenal issues and thyroid disease can go hand-in-hand.
-The thyroid needs the adrenals to be working properly – sending the right signals to the thyroid to secrete the proper amount of hormones.
+The thyroid needs the adrenals to be working properly – so the right signals are sent to the thyroid for proper hormone production.
 A saliva cortisol test (you can order a kit here) is a great place to start.
+And, here are 20 tips to support your adrenals.

-40. Remove all sugar from your diet – Sugars can cause inflammation in the body, so it’s a good idea to remove them from your diet to give your body more resources for rest and healing.
+40. Reduce sugar consumption – Sugar can cause inflammation in the body and is a root cause of hormone imbalance, so it’s a good idea to remove them from your diet to give your body more resources for rest and healing.

 41. Make sure you’re getting enough carbohydrates – Sometimes when eating a grain-free diet, you can get too few carbohydrates to fuel the adrenals and other organs of the body.
 Try various quantities of carbs to find the right balance for your body.

-42. Get LOTS of Vitamin A from animal sources in your diet – It’s a huge misconception that vitamin A can be found in plants.
+42. Get LOTS of Vitamin A from animal sources in your diet to enable your thyroid to function properly – It’s a huge misconception that vitamin A can be found in plants.
 Vitamin A is only found in animal foods.
 You can get this vitamin by eating animal foods such as grass-fed beef, pastured chicken, pastured eggs, organic butter, organic lard, wild game, etc.

 45. Read this article by the Weston Price Foundation – It discusses alternatives to medicine for treating thyroid problems, the tests necessary to establish the health of the thyroid and the different types of Hypothyroidism.